2023 Rolling Fork tornado: Meteorological synopsis

 On March 24, water vapor imagery showed a potent mid-level trough.
 Strong mid-level winds between the trough and strong high-pressure area across the Southeastern United States were displaying in models as well.
 Meanwhile, a quickly deepening low-pressure area was expected to drag a warm front northward, leading to a broad, unstable air mass to its south.
-Although some reduction in moisture was expected across Mississippi due to drier air aloft and warm surface temperatures into the 80s Fahrenheit, continued advection of moist air from the Gulf of Mexico seemed supportive of dewpoints in the upper 60s and lower 70's across Louisiana, Arkansas, and Mississippi by the evening hours.
+Although some reduction in moisture was expected across Mississippi due to drier air aloft and warm surface temperatures into the 80s Fahrenheit, continued advection of moist air from the Gulf of Mexico seemed supportive of dewpoints in the upper 60s and lower 70s across Louisiana, Arkansas, and Mississippi by the evening hours.
 Thus, mixed-layer convective available potential energy was expected to rise into the 1,500–2,000 J/kg range.
 Forecasters initially thought that strong forcing of ascent across Arkansas would lead to an organized squall line capable of both tornadoes and damaging winds, whereas more discrete supercells would be possible farther south, particularly along north–south oriented confluence bands in the open warm sector.
 The tornado threat relied on the amount of wind shear in the lower levels, which would aid in sustaining supercells.